SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

 **TRAMO specification -- options for the *Outliers* section**

- - **Is enabled** (*outliers; iatip*)
+ - **Is enabled**<br> *outliers; iatip*

       Enables/disables the automatic detection of outliers in the span determined by the **Detection span** option.
-By default, the checkbox is marked, which implies that the automatic identification of         outliers is enabled.           |
+By default, the checkbox is marked, which implies that the automatic identification of outliers is enabled.

- -  **Use default critical value** (*outliers; va*) The critical value is automatically determined by the number of observations in the interval specified by the **Detection span** option.
+ -  **Use default critical value**<br> *outliers; va*

+      The critical value is automatically determined by the number of observations in the interval specified by the **Detection span** option.
 When **Use default critical value** is disabled, the procedure uses the critical value inputted in the **Critical value** item (see below).
 Otherwise, the       default value is used (the first case corresponds to \"*critical* = *xxx*\"; the second corresponds to a specification    without the critical argument).
 It should be noted that it is not possible to define a separate critical value for each    outlier type.
       By default, the checkbox is marked, which implies that the automatic determination of the critical value is enabled.
- - **Critical value** (*outliers; va*)
+ - **Critical value**<br> *outliers; va*

       The critical value used in the outlier detection procedure.
 The option is active once **Use default critical value** is disabled.
 By default, it is set to 3.5.

-- **Detection span** $\rightarrow \ $ **type** (*outliers; int1, int2\**)
+- **Detection span** $\rightarrow \ $ **type**<br> *outliers; int1, int2\**

    A span of the time series to be searched for outliers.
 The available parameter's values are:
    * *All* -- full time series span is considered in the modelling;
    * *From* -- date of the first time series observation included in the pre-processing model;
    * *To* -- date of the last time series observation included in the pre-processing model;